Skip to main content

 You explain that an IUCD could be a good option for Miss S, and that they are safe for use in women who have never been pregnant or had sex.

-Together you review the options listed on the Family Planning page and in the Healthinfo table.
+Together you review the options listed on the Sexual Wellbeing Aotearoa page and in the Healthinfo table.

 Miss S is interested in both Jaydess® and Mirena®, but she is worried that insertion may be painful.